unnamedmistress/AiLiteracyBiases/IMPLEMENTATION_SUMMARY.md

 ### Files Modified
 - `scripts/shared.js` - Updated LESSON_SEQUENCE, requirements, and next overrides for the new flow
-- `scripts/home.js` - Dashboard gating now references the consolidated Lesson 2 ID
+- `scripts/home.js` - Dashboard gating now references the consolidated Lesson 2 ID and unlocked Lesson 5
-- `scripts/nav.js` - Added every new page to PATH_TO_STATE for breadcrumb highlighting
+- `scripts/nav.js` - Added every new page to PATH_TO_STATE for breadcrumb highlighting (Lessons 3–5)
+- `scripts/quiz1.js` - Continue button now points at the Lesson 3 micro-flow entry
 - `styles/shared.css` - Introduced shared shell/progress styles for layout consistency
-- `test-navigation.js` - Expanded automated checks to the full 12-page sequence
+- `test-navigation.js` - Expanded automated checks to Lessons 1–5 (53 link assertions)
 - `presentation.html` - Flagged as a legacy slide deck with redirect banner to the new Lesson 2 pages
 - `game.html` - Marked as a sandbox experience with CTA links and renamed progress ID (`lesson2-legacy`)